wagner-austin/model-trainer/DESIGN.md

 ## 1. Vision & Goals

-A modular, robust, and strictly typed system to train and evaluate language models (starting with GPT‑2, LLaMA, and Qwen) and tokenizers (e.g., BPE, SentencePiece) on CPU-only laptops.
-The system exposes a simple web UI, follows standardized contracts, and emphasizes reliability, observability, and maintainability.
+A modular, robust, and strictly typed system to train and evaluate language models (MVP: GPT‑2) and tokenizers (BPE, with optional SentencePiece) on CPU-only laptops.
+The system is API‑first today; a simple web UI is planned but not yet present in the repository.
+It emphasizes reliability, observability, and maintainability.
 It supports multi-threaded CPU execution for dataset preparation and tokenization, with a future path to cloud compute while remaining fully functional locally.

 ### Primary Goals
-- Pluggable model backends (GPT‑2, LLaMA, Qwen) via a standard contract.
+- Pluggable model backends via a standard contract (GPT‑2 implemented; LLaMA, Qwen planned).
-- Pluggable tokenizer backends (BPE, SentencePiece) via a standard contract.
+- Pluggable tokenizer backends via a standard contract (BPE implemented; SentencePiece optional when binaries are available).
 - CPU-first operation with multi-threaded preprocessing/tokenization.
 - Strict typing end-to-end; no `Any`, no casts.
 - Centralized, categorized, structured logging; zero silent exceptions.
 - Explicit dependency injection via a service container.
-- Simple web UI for end-to-end training control and monitoring.
+- Simple web UI for end-to-end training control and monitoring (planned).
 - Deterministic, reproducible runs with clear artifacts and manifests.

 ### Non-Goals (Initial MVP)